mrochon/b2cobo/README.md

 The endpoint makes a
 standard OAuth2 Authorization Code request to a [B2C custom journey](https://github.com/mrochon/b2cobo/blob/master/SocialAndLocalAccounts/obo.xml), including the client assertion.
-B2C validates the token and, provided the application presenting the token has been configured to requested API, issues a new token to that API.
+B2C validates the token and, provided the application presenting the token has been configured to requested API, issues an authorization code.
+The B2COBOWebApp uses this token client secret provided in the request to exchange the code and an access toke, which is then returned to the caller.

 TestApp in this repo is a [deployed sample client web app](https://b2cobotestapp.azurewebsites.net/) using the OBO request.